-- Trade-off Equity vs. Efficiency. - Income inequality social-political discontent, political instability and populism, missing out on natural talent etc. - Progressive redistribution (a) taxation and public spending. - Economic efficiency and economic growth might suffer from increasing tax progressivity. - What should our societies do? - Empirical question what are the behavioral responses of taxpayers to tax changes?
+- Trade-off Equity vs. Efficiency. - Income inequality can harm societies1 Progressive redistribution. - Economic efficiency might suffer from increasing tax progressivity. - Empirical question what are the behavioral responses of taxpayers to tax changes?
 How do vulnerable people respond to public spending policies? - Results of this PhD thesis Precommendations for policy reforms to mitigate inequalities while distorting the less the efficiency of the economy.

-&lt;sup>1See Alesina and Perotti (1996), Stiglitz (2012), and Pástor and Veronesi (2021).
+1See Alesina and Perotti (1996), Stiglitz (2012), and Pástor and Veronesi (2021).